Java moments – QUESTIONS TO ASK.

 Java moments give you that opportunity to identify those little foxes that could destroy your vineyard in future.

-At the beginning of any relationship, everyone is at their best, but then comfort, familiarity, predictability and so forth begin creeping in as the relationship progresses, and their hard guards begin to drop.
+At the beginning of any relationship, everyone is at their best, but then comfort, familiarity, predictability and so forth begin creeping in as the relationship progresses, and hard guards begin to drop.

 He used to text the whole day, he begins texting twice a day.